brandon-rhodes/python-patterns/gang-of-four/flyweight/index.rst

-Factories that need to build a flyweight population dynamically are more complicated: they’ll need a dynamic data structure in which to enroll the flyweights so they can find them again.
+Factories that need to build a flyweight population dynamically are more complicated: they’ll need a dynamic data structure in which to enroll the flyweights and find them again later.
-A dictionary is the typical choice:
+A dictionary is a typical choice:

 .. testcode::